 Why should you ask your photographer for your wedding timeline?
 You don’t get married every weekend… we do!
 We want you to have as little stress as possible on your wedding day.
 Low stress means you’re happier and we capture better photos.
 There are a lot of details that you don’t think of unless you are a wedding photographer, and we want to make sure we have gone over all your expectations as well as help you prepare for the unexpected.
 During our first meeting, we will go over your timeline and get an idea of your vision.
 We will also discuss where and how we can get the most mind-blowing images possible.
 When your photographer is on track with the wedding timeline, you can enjoy your wedding day without the worry of making sure each moment is being captured!
-Each and every timeline will be unique but here is a guide to helping understand your day.
+Each and every timeline will be unique but here is a guide to helping understand your day starting from the beginning.

-Most of the time when we start with the guys they are in their clocks, shirts, and we take pictures of them putting on their jackets, ties, and flowers.
+Most of the time when we start with the guys they are dressed in their shirts and pants, then we take pictures of them putting on their jackets, ties, and flowers.
 Very often the groom’s parents want to be present and we encourage them to be involved if that is something you want.
 It is nice to include parents in prep as they are excited to see their son getting ready and help to pin on the flower and to tie the tie.
 This is also a great time to honor your parents with a letter, gift, or just telling them how much they mean to you.

-When you get into your gown we can either have all your girls in there with you or you can pick just a few and your mother (or whomever you wish) and get your dress, then do a reveal to everyone else (See first look with your bridesmaids HERE) Most brides who have a large bridal party opt for this to limit the commotion and enjoy getting dressed in a quieter, less chaotic environment.
+When you get into your gown we can either have all your girls in there with you or you can pick just a few and your mother (or whomever you wish) and get your dress, then do a reveal to everyone else (See first look with your bridesmaids HERE).
+Most brides who have a large bridal party opt for this to limit the commotion and enjoy getting dressed in a quieter, less chaotic environment.
 This is a personal preference and left to your discretion.
 Getting you into your gown, putting on your jewelry, and shoes are really lovely images.
-It takes about 20-30 minutes for most brides to get dress and it really is quite fun!
+It takes about 20-30 minutes for most brides to get dress and it is quite fun!

 After you are in your gown we like to get a few bridals (images of just your in your gown), toast with your girls, and if you and your fiance have exchanged gifts/letters this is the time to open them.